Film and Plot Synopsis

-During all this, Mannix is being heavily recruited by the devil himself for a lucrative and easy position at The Lockheed Corporation; a job that could net him billions of dollars in stock options.
+During all this, the devil himself heavily recruits Eddie for a lucrative and easy position at The Lockheed Corporation; a job that could net him billions of dollars in stock options.
 He has little time to really consider the job as gossip columnists, Thora and Thessaly Thacker, nip at him for a story.

 Doyle’s director, Laurence Laurentz, cries to Mannix about Doyle, but Mannix shuts him down by ordering him to do his job and direct the young star.
 Later, Doyle, himself, talks to Mannix about his own concerns about being out of his acting comfort zone, but Manix convinces him that he’s doing a great job.

 After the kidnapping, Gurney escapes, with his doggie, aboard a Russian submarine, and they head out to Moscow.
-The communist writers are arrested as Doyle drives Baird Whitlock home.
+The police arrive to arrest the communist writers as Doyle drives Baird Whitlock home.

 Mannix turns down the Lockheed position and continues on as the head of Capitol Pictures.
 Everyone gets what they deserve in the end.